Property in a divorce

 After you have requested for division of property, the District Court will appoint an executor who will divide your property.
 The executor will be paid for his or her work.

 At the beginning of the division process, an account on the property and debts of each spouse must be given.
-The website ‘Guide to Finnish Law’ contains information on the documents you will need for division of property.

 Will the property be divided equally or not?